In the beginning (of any product's development process) there was a

 We work with passion.
 We are enthusiastic about the work we do and the products we help build.

 We respect our clients.
-We put ourselves in their shoes, always listening intently to understand opinions that diverge from our own, and to contribute with new ideas.
+We put ourselves in their shoes, always listening intently to understand opinions that diverge from our own, and contribute with new ideas.

 Team over individuals